 ACNM Members Celebrate National Midwifery Week

-October 4 - 10, 2015, ACNM took the opportunity to spread the word about midwives to even more women using the messages in the Our Moment of Truth campaign.
-Thanks to all who participated on social media, our messages reached nearly a quarter of a million people.
+October 2 - 8, 2016, ACNM took the opportunity to spread the word about midwives to even more women using the messages in the Our Moment of Truth campaign.
+Thanks to all who participated on social media, our messages reached over 320,000 people!
 ACNM members across the country also pitched in with special events and marketing initiatives.
 Here’s a sampling of what took place throughout the week:

 Thank you to all who participated in the week.
 Let’s keep the momentum going!
 See how you can spread the word about midwifery with our many members-only resources at www.midwife.org/OMOT-Toolkit.